 Are you losing your hair?
 Or want to just support your hair health?
 If yes, here are some of the best essential oils for hair loss that you may find helpful.

 Hair loss is one of the biggest reasons many look into finding ways to slow their hair loss, or to keep their scalp healthy for hair growth.
 Even though men are more likely to lose their hair, hair loss is also common in women.
 Hair loss can be disheartening especially for women.
-Watching my hair fall off and get thinner wasn’t funny at all and I know it is NOT for anyone!
+Watching my hair fall out and get thinner wasn’t funny at all and I know it is NOT for anyone!

 The fact is, there are millions of people out there battling with hair loss, so you are not alone.
 And you can do something about it.

 You can’t just throw your hands up in the air and give up.
 This is why I decided to write this post on the best essential oils for hair loss and how to use them to stop thinning hair and support hair growth.

 It is important to note that our hair goes through a 3-phase cycle.
 The first is the growth phase.
 The second is the rest phase and the third is the shedding phase when the hair begins to shed.
 And then the cycle goes on and on.